-E.5.9 Messages For Students
+E.5.10 Messages For Students

-Messages for students will not be delivered to a student unless it is an extreme emergency.
-In the case of an emergency, parents should call the school office giving the student's name, grade, and a concise message.
+Please do not request that a message be delivered to your student unless it is an extreme emergency.
+In the case of an emergency, call the school office giving the student's name, grade, and a concise message.
 The student will be given the message at the earliest convenient time.
-Except in cases of extreme emergency, classes will not be interrupted to deliver a message, or to have a student return a phone call to the parent.
-Students may not make or receive cell phone calls during the school day.
+If you must call the school with a message, please call the office by 1:00 p.m.

-E.5.10 Parent Involvement
+E.5.11 Parent Involvement